 Group ISBN-13 #: 978-1-60124-315-7

 Cathy Cole, LCSW, has trained thousands of diverse professionals in MI since 1995, and is a member of the Motivational Interviewing Network of Trainers.
-She maintains an active clinical practice, and can be reached through her website,
+She maintains an active clinical practice.

 See all